 My sheets get all twisted in the dryer.

 Complaints we’ve all heard or made silently to ourselves, or felt but never articulated, even in thought—so to see them on the page, experienced (and admitted!) by someone else, is a small pleasure.
 The kind of thing I read for—bringing those private but shared experiences into the light—undignified or ridiculous but funny in that yeah-that-sounds-kinda-familiar way.

-Philip is not especially entertained by this “I’m Pretty Comfortable” story.
+My husband is not especially entertained by this “I’m Pretty Comfortable” story.
 I tried it out on my writer-friends, at the beach during our Gloucester retreat: much more of a hit.
 I developed a theory.
 Maybe the difference between literary and non-literary writing has something to do with a writerly neurosis—the mind that registers these minute complaints, obsesses over details, enjoys finding, or seeing that someone else has found, exactly the right word.
 This is the kind of mind that Davis has, and it’s this kind of mind that delights in her work.
-(From Philip’s much-less-neurotic perspective, a heavily plotted historical novel looks a lot more appealing.)
+(From my husband’s non-writer perspective, a heavily plotted historical novel looks a lot more appealing.)

 Of course, it’s not necessarily a plot-or-prose tradeoff.
 Sometimes you get both, as in Donna Tartt’s 2014-Pulitzer-Prize-winning novel, The Goldfinch: plot-driven suspense that puts the best-sellingest genre fiction to shame (Will the stolen masterpiece be discovered and ruin his life forever?), plus prose so beautifully crafted that it seduces nerdy writer-types like me for all of its 771 pages.
 Or Michael Chabon’s Wonder Boys: masterful, exuberant writing, and the dead dog in the trunk of the car keeps you ripping through to the end.